Cheap train tickets from Flagstaff to Oakland

 We don’t monkey around.
 We respond within minutes to help you out.

-Flagstaff - Oakland Train Schedule
+Flagstaff to Oakland Train Schedule

 Trip Summary

-4 trains operate daily from Flagstaff to Oakland.
-The train trip from Flagstaff to Oakland is usually about 22 hours and 35 minutes long.
-However, traveling on the fastest Amtrak train can get you there in as little as 21 hours and 50 minutes.
+2 trains operate daily from Flagstaff to Oakland.
+The train trip from Flagstaff to Oakland is usually about 24 hours and 34 minutes long.
+However, traveling on the fastest Amtrak train can get you there in as little as 24 hours and 8 minutes.

-Distance616 mi (992 km)
+| Distance | 616 mi (992 km) |

 Which train should you take from Flagstaff to Oakland?

-• Amtrak is the largest passenger railroad service in America, offering daily intercity trains to hundreds of destinations across the contiguous United States, as well as several cities in Canada.
+Amtrak is the largest passenger railroad service in America, offering daily intercity trains to hundreds of destinations across the contiguous United States, as well as several cities in Canada.
 Every Amtrak train comes equipped with comfortable seats with extra legroom, as well as several four-seat areas with tables in the middle.
 In addition, each car has a freshly cleaned restroom, free WiFi and power outlets at every seat.
 There are also snack bars where you can purchase drinks or food during your journey.
-On average, there are 4 Amtrak trains from Flagstaff to Oakland every day, as well as 4 trips on the weekends, with prices starting from $113.
+On average, there are 2 Amtrak trains from Flagstaff to Oakland every day, as well as 2 trips on the weekends, with prices starting from $145.

 The distance between Flagstaff and Oakland is approximately 616 miles, or 992 kilometers.
-The average train journey between these two cities takes 22 hours and 35 minutes, although the absolute fastest you could get there is 21 hours and 50 minutes.
+The average train journey between these two cities takes 24 hours and 34 minutes, although the absolute fastest you could get there is 24 hours and 8 minutes.

 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.

-Tuesday tends to be the busiest day of the week with travelers taking trains from Flagstaff to Oakland.
-Ticket price also tend to be more expensive on Tuesday than other days.
-If you are hoping to have more room on the train and even save some change check out travel options on Wednesday instead, as less people travel then and deals are more likely to be found.
+Monday tends to be the busiest day of the week with travelers taking trains from Flagstaff to Oakland.
+Ticket price also tend to be more expensive on Monday than other days.
+If you are hoping to have more room on the train and even save some change check out travel options on Tuesday instead, as less people travel then and deals are more likely to be found.

 The earliest train departs Flagstaff at 8:00pm while the last train of the day leaves at 8:00pm.
 To see all scheduled departure times, use the search function on this page to get the full schedule for your specific travel dates.